 Author: Madeleine L’Engle

-Order in series: Book # 1 in a trilogy
+Order in series: Book # 1 in a quintet

 What made me get it and thoughts on the cover